CAT 2025 Cutoff for General Category for IIMs and Non-IIMs

 CAT 2025 Cutoff for General category for IIMs and Non-IIMs (Expected)

-The CAT cutoff for the general category for IIM will depend on the CAT 2025 difficulty level, the number of appearing candidates, seats offered, and the normalization process.
+The CAT cutoff for the general category for IIM will depend on the CAT 2025 difficulty level, the number of appearing candidates, seats offered, and the normalisation process.
 The expected CAT cutoff for general category candidates for IIMs and non-IMs is mentioned in the table below.

 CAT cutoff Trends for General category for IIMs and non-IIMs